robinboncoeur/Projects/docs/tech/VScripts.md

 HOLMES:
 I think you wish to tell me that you and your mother are very poor, not withstanding your obvious grace, dignity and talent.

+VIOLET SMITH:
 We were very poor.

 HOLMES:
 Ah.

+VIOLET SMITH:
 About four months ago, in February, we were told there was an advertisement in the Times, inquiring for our whereabouts.
 You can imagine how excited we were, for we thought that someone had left us a fortune.
 I went at once to the lawyers whose name was given in the paper.

 Now, this is Miss Violet Smith.

 The solicitor introduced me to two men, a Mr. Carruthers and a Mr. Woodley.
 They were on a visit from South Africa.
 I wish I could tell you your uncle left you a vast fortune, but as I said...
 He died in extreme poverty.
 However, I myself am not without means.
 My mother and I never sought charity.

 No, nor do I offer it.